Thirumal-Palwai/SpellAndGrammer-action/README.md

 # vale-spell-grammar-check-action

-A GitHub action to check spellings and grammar using vale.
-Vale has a rich understanding of many markup formats with a highly customizable extension system capable of enforcing custom in-house set of rules.
+A GitHub action to check spelling and grammar using Vale.
+Vale has a rich understanding of many markup formats and a highly customizable extension system that is capable of enforcing custom in-house set of rules.

 ## Note: This action requires a configuration file ".vale.ini" in the root directory of your repository.

 ## Action input parameters

 This action does not have any input parameters.
-But expects configuration file ".vale.ini" from your repository.
+But expects the configuration file ".vale.ini" from your repository.

 ```ini
 StylesPath = /styles